 Rolfing is a form of manual therapy within the field of Structural Integration.
 Its goal is to open, align, and balance the body primarily by working in the fascia, or connective tissue.

-Rolfing addresses this by working in the connective tissue (rather than gliding over muscle bellies) to unglue the areas that have become short, dense, and adhered, as well as to wake up the areas that have fallen asleep on the job.
+Rolfing addresses compensatory patterns by working in the connective tissue (rather than gliding over muscle bellies) to unglue the areas that have become short, dense, and adhered, as well as to wake up the areas that are under-participating in supporting you.

 WHO IS ROLFING FOR?